docker/docs/install/upgrade.md

 Upgrading minor versions of the CS engine, can solve potential issues or may contain a needed feature.
 Docker has streamlined the upgrade path for upgrading the CS engine.
-The steps are as follows:
+Perform the following steps depending on your type of system.

 ### CentOS 7.1 & RHEL 7.0/7.1 (YUM-based systems)
 1. Update your `docker-engine` package: